Hakman90/KMS-Custom-Encryption/README.md

 <h1>KMS Custom Encryption</h1>

 <h2>Description</h2>
-This Project shows you how to create a customer managed kms key and encrypt a plain text filee with it using Cloudshell.
+This Project shows you how to create a customer managed KMS key and encrypt a plain text filee with it using Cloudshell.
 <br />

 <h2>Project walk-through:</h2>